 Notably, we celebrated with Duane Wilson, as he retired from his quarter-century of distinguished leadership as President/CEO of the North San Antonio Chamber of Commerce (Jun).
 We then welcomed new President/CEO, Cristina Aldrete (Aug) who, along with staff and the Executive Committee are rethinking new aspects of North SA Chamber operations and programming.
 As she began her tenure, Cristina was selected to the 2019 Texas Association of Business Board of Directors and will also serve on the San Antonio Mobility Coalition Executive Committee, as well as the Board for Visit San Antonio.

 Our Programming reflects the diverse Member base comprising the North SA Chamber.
 Annual programs like State of the County (May) and Mayor’s Vision (Aug) continued providing Members direct contact with City and County leaders, promoting transparency and accountability from elected officials.
 Our 2018 Golf Tournament (Mar) was among the most successful for the North Chamber.

 We will never lose touch with our Members.
 After a decade of holding steady on North SA Chamber membership rates, we introduced a Member Rate Increase (Jan) that allows us the flexibility to think in bigger terms about how we support Member-businesses.
 Our annual Gala (Feb) recognized UT Health San Antonio, and its President, Dr. William Henrich, M.D., with the San Antonian Award for significant contributions to San Antonio.
 We conducted, for the first time, a Power Networking Focus Group (Jun) that is being used to re-imagine our networking programs in 2019; and, we convened a Small Business Task Force that has added clarity to our marketing and brand focus.

 Performance will always be a key metric at the North SA Chamber.
 In 2018, our Membership Renewals surpassed expectations, exceeding our year-end forecast by more than 40 percent.

-All in all, 2018 was a transformational year for the North San Antonio Chamber of Commerce, and we look forward to even greater success for the Chamber and its Members as we begin a new era of pro-business leadership in our Great City!
+All in all, 2018 was a transformational year for the North San Antonio Chamber, and we look forward to even greater success for the Chamber and its Members as we begin a new era of pro-business leadership in our Great City!